-- The definition of a person doesn't include a minor or an individual who's mentally incompetent. - An agent of an issuer who's compensated for selling securities publicly must be registered. - An agent of an issuer of exempt securities is not subject to registration. - An agent of a broker-dealer who's involved in the purchase or sale of an exempt security is still subject to registration.
+- The definition of a person doesn't include a minor or an individual who is mentally incompetent. - An agent of an issuer who is compensated for selling securities publicly must be registered. - An agent of an issuer of exempt securities is not subject to registration. - An agent of a broker-dealer who is involved in the purchase or sale of an exempt security is subject to registration.